ajg/neat/README.md

  - Haskell: the result is Haskell code (can be either a module or the main program.)
  - XML: the result is an XML representation of the input template.
+ - XSLT: the result is an (theoretical) XSLT equivalent of the input template.

 Self-hosting
 ------------